AlexiaChen/awesome-stars/README.md

 - [mosaicml/streaming](https://github.com/mosaicml/streaming) – A Data Streaming Library for Efficient Neural Network Training
 - [AntonOsika/gpt-engineer](https://github.com/AntonOsika/gpt-engineer) – Specify what you want it to build, the AI asks for clarification, and then builds it.
 - [nlpxucan/WizardLM](https://github.com/nlpxucan/WizardLM) – Family of instruction-following LLMs powered by Evol-Instruct: WizardLM, WizardCoder
-- [hiyouga/LLaMA-Efficient-Tuning](https://github.com/hiyouga/LLaMA-Efficient-Tuning) – Fine-tuning LLaMA with PEFT (PT+SFT+RLHF with QLoRA)
+- [hiyouga/LLaMA-Efficient-Tuning](https://github.com/hiyouga/LLaMA-Efficient-Tuning) – Easy-to-use fine-tuning framework using PEFT (PT+SFT+RLHF with QLoRA)
 - [alejandro-ao/ask-multiple-pdfs](https://github.com/alejandro-ao/ask-multiple-pdfs) – A Langchain app that allows you to chat with multiple PDFs
 - [princeton-vl/infinigen](https://github.com/princeton-vl/infinigen) – Infinite Photorealistic Worlds using Procedural Generation
 - [OptimalScale/LMFlow](https://github.com/OptimalScale/LMFlow) – An Extensible Toolkit for Finetuning and Inference of Large Foundation Models.
 Large Models for All.